 It wasn’t so long ago that recording an interview with a relative required a tape recorder and actual cassette tapes.
-Now, thanks to mobile devices, you have the ability to record interviews and oral histories at a moment’s notice and load these crystal-clear files to your computer.
+Now, thanks to mobile devices, you have the ability to voice-record interviews and oral histories at a moment’s notice and load these crystal-clear files to your computer.

 - Instantly sync recordings to Dropbox